department-of-veterans-affairs/va.gov-vfs-teams/content/04-design-and-define/00-design-and-define-intro.md

 ---
-title: Designing and defining the user experience
+title: Design and Define Your User Experience
 label: Design and Define Intro
 ---
 # Will be Removed